RayDeeUx/FrickGlow/about.md

 \- ItsLever (disabling Gradient trigger strategy)

 Disclaimers:
-\- Some features may not be available for macOS.
+\- Some features may not be available for macOS or Android.
 \- This does not affect overall game performace; the glows are simply invisible.